antoan-a-ignatov/devsecops-k3s-demo/README.md

 ## Security hardening

-- **Non-root containers.** API and database run as their real non-root UIDs (checked by hand, not guessed), enforced with `runAsNonRoot`.
+- **Non-root containers.** API and database run as their real non-root UIDs (checked by hand), enforced with `runAsNonRoot`.
 - **Dropped capabilities.** Every container drops all Linux capabilities by default, then adds back only what it actually needs.
-Nginx needed `NET_BIND_SERVICE`, `CHOWN`, `SETUID`, and `SETGID` for its normal startup sequence (it binds port 80 as root, then drops to an unprivileged user).
-Dropping everything with no exceptions broke it on the first try, which was a good reminder that these controls need to be applied with some thought, not copy-pasted blindly.
+Nginx needs `NET_BIND_SERVICE`, `CHOWN`, `SETUID`, and `SETGID` for its normal startup sequence (it binds port 80 as root, then drops to an unprivileged user).
+Dropping everything with no exceptions broke it on the first try, which was a good reminder that these controls need to be applied per container.
 - **Resource limits.** Every container has CPU and memory requests and limits.
 - **Health probes.** Liveness and readiness checks on all three tiers, HTTP for frontend and API, a `pg_isready` exec probe for Postgres.
 - **Network policy.** Only the API pod can reach the database on port 5432.
-Worth noting: K3s's default Flannel CNI doesn't enforce NetworkPolicy on its own, but K3s ships a separate kube-router-based controller that does, so this works out of the box without installing anything extra.
+Worth noting: K3s's default Flannel CNI doesn't enforce NetworkPolicy on its own, but K3s ships a separate kube-router-based controller that does, so this works out of the box without installing anything.

 ## Migrating from Compose to K3s

-Kompose got most of the way there automatically, but it needed real review and fixes, not just a blind `kubectl apply`:
+Kompose got most of the way there automatically, but it needed review and fixes, not just a blind `kubectl apply`:

 1. **Plaintext password.** Kompose resolved the `.env` variable from the Compose file at conversion time and wrote the actual password straight into the generated Deployment YAML.
-Caught this before it ever touched git history and replaced it with a Secret.
+Caught this immediately and replaced it with a Secret.
 2. **Missing Services.** Kompose only creates a Service for containers that had a `ports:` block in the original Compose file.
 The API and database never needed one in Compose (they just used Docker's internal DNS), so Kompose skipped them.
 Added both manually.
 3. **No registry yet.** Kompose assumes your images come from a registry.
 For now, images are built locally and imported straight into K3s with `imagePullPolicy: Never`.
-That changes once the CI/CD pipeline (Day 3) starts pushing to GHCR.
+That changes once the CI/CD pipeline starts pushing to GHCR.

 ## One incident worth mentioning

 Partway through, the K3s cluster started crash-looping after a WSL2 restart, failing an internal RBAC bootstrap step with a deliberately vague error message.
 Ruled out disk space and a corrupted datastore, then traced it to an outdated WSL2 kernel.
 Fixed with `wsl --update`, a clean K3s reinstall, and a kubeconfig refresh.
-Leaving this in the README because troubleshooting a real failure is at least as relevant to this role as anything that went smoothly.

 ## Roadmap